 Taxonomy generally refers to such systems of classification in the field of biology.
 This Google product category list has around six thousand entries of different product categories.
 While the manual classification of products was required in the past, Google now offers an automated categorization process.

-Google product categories under the Google Shopping taxonomy enable Google to understand precisely what you are selling and when and to whom advertisements to your products can be displayed in response to relevant search queries.
+Google product categories under the Google Shopping taxonomy enable Google to understand precisely what you are selling and when and to whom advertisements for your products can be displayed in response to relevant search queries.

 Table of Contents